-The settings can be configured by clicking on a check box (to enable or disable an option), clicking on a drop down menu and making a selection, or, in the case of Frequency and Bit Rate, typing the number directly or using
+The settings can be configured by clicking on a check box (to enable or disable an option), clicking on a drop down menu and making a selection, or, in the case of Frequency and Bit Rate, typing the number directly or using up/down scroll arrows to select the desired value.
+New options are provided to the user when certain options are selected, for example, Frequency Diversity and Time Aligner are only available after Combiner is enabled and saved.

 If all of the settings are configured as desired, click on the green Save Settings button.
-If the configuration must be modified, select or deselect settings until the desired configuration is achieved.
+If the configuration must be modified, select or deselect settings until the desired configuration is achieved, or click on the Refresh button to erase the changes and redisplay the original settings.
 Then click on the Save Settings button.